qualogy-frontend/qualogy-ui/README.md

+# Qualogy UI library

+## Quick start guide

+Clone the repo

+Run `yarn` or `npm i` to install all dependencies

+> You can use `npm run` instead of `yarn` for below commands.

+Run `yarn storybook` to run the storybook on local environment

+Run `yarn build-storybook` & `yarn deploy-storybook` to deploy the latest changes to [Github page](https://cmuthuraj.github.io/qualogy_ui)

+---

+To know more about how this project has been setup, read below.

 # TSDX React w/ Storybook User Guide

 This project is bootstraped with TSDX.
 Let’s get you oriented with what’s here and how to use it.